| | | Return to contents list of

 United Nations Security Council Resolution expressly authorising such force would be in

+clear violation of the UN Charter and international law."
 Thus the purpose of this letter is to put you on notice of two

 consequences of an illegal use of force against Iraq by the UK.
 First, as it is you who